Skenvy/Skenvy/.github/README.md

 The value of anything like this is in the self-determination of adopting it.
 This doesn't need to be a serious thing, and it's best when it isn't!
-These aren't hard and fast rules, anymore than you choose for them to be.
+These aren't hard and fast rules, anymore than you _choose_ for them to be.

-_My take?_

 <img alt="Gif of Marge's iconic 'I just think they're neat' line." src="https://raw.githubusercontent.com/wiki/Skenvy/Skenvy/assets/imgs/marge-i-just-think-theyre-neat.gif" width=480 height=360 style="display:block;margin-left:auto;margin-right:auto;"/>